 AUTOMATING ASSESSMENT makes collecting, analyzing and sharing data easier and shifts the focus to the evidence and the development of action plans that target low performing outcomes.
 Outcomes data should connect students to self-paced supplemental instruction systems that allow for personalized, targeted instruction without holding back students from advancing with their peers.
+All of my curriculum bundles include formative and summative assessment systems designed to build strong, inclusive relationships between teachers and students.

 Since 2010, I have been involved in designing, launching and evaluating effective assessment models in higher education.
 However, I have also observed what happens when educators don’t consider outcomes: more often than not, we leave the most at-risk behind.
 Ignoring gaps in knowledge, especially when this knowledge includes essential skills like reading and writing, contributes to a downward spiral.
 These learning deficits build up over time, and at some point catching up may seem impossible.
 The dismal graduation rates at four-year institutions clearly document the effects of this cycle.